ChiaCheng-Tsai/FentonStokesClass/README.md

 # FentonStokesClass

-This is a C++ code for the Fourier, 7th-ordered Stokes, and 5th-order Cnoidal nonlinear water wave theories.
+This is a C++ code for the Fourier, 7th-ordered Stokes, and 5th-order cnoidal nonlinear water wave theories.
 The implementation is based on the original plan-C code of Fenton (http://johndfenton.com/Steady-waves/Fourier.html).

 For the Stokes solution, it is extended from the 5th-ordered solution of Fenton (1985) to a 7th-ordered one based on a symbolic computation.

-And for the Fourier and  5th-order Cnoidal waves, they are simply objected-oriented revisions.
+And for the Fourier and  5th-order cnoidal waves, they are simply objected-oriented revisions.

 Features: